jhunkeler/astroconda/source/installation.rst

 Full documentation of the ``conda`` tool is available from Continuum Analytics, Inc., its creators and maintainers: http://conda.pydata.org/docs/using/index.html.
 However, we have provided a brief explanation of 3rd-party package installation below for quick reference.

-For scientific packages available through Anaconda, installation is as simple as:
+For scientific packages available through Miniconda, installation is as simple as:

 .. code-block:: sh

     $ source activate astroconda
     $ conda install name_of_pkg

-Often, the easiest way to see if the package is available through Anaconda is to try installing it.
+Often, the easiest way to see if the package is available through Miniconda is to try installing it.
 The full list of available packages is here: http://repo.continuum.io/pkgs/.

 The Python-standard tool ``pip`` is also available to install packages distributed through the Python Package Index (PyPI):